ktaware/project3-Air-Travellin-USA/README.md

 # project3-team6

-Theme: Best airlines to be a member of (regardless of price) to take advantage of the most frequent flights & most numerous locations
+Theme: Best airlines to be a member of if we live in NYC (regardless of price) to take advantage of the most frequent flights & most numerous locations

 HTML landing page with 2 pages:

-1. Summary stats page - table/chart of airline benefits?
-2. Map visual
+1. Map visual
-  A. Map of air routes by airline (airlines as optional overlay layers) with curve line routes from origin city using Leaflet.Curve plug-in OR Reactjs;
+  A. Map of air routes by airline (airlines as optional overlay layers) with curve line routes from the 3 NY airports using Leaflet.Curve plug-in;
-  Markers/popups for each country/city/airport with # of flights in/out
+  Markers/popups for each airport with name of the airport and any other info we can add (such as # of flights in/out) B (if we have time) Heat map of the busiest airports/destinations

-  B. Busiest airports/airport hubs (heatmap/markers)
+2. Dashboard: Drop-down filter for airlines
+  A. bar graph of volume of flights for destinations
+  B. pie chart of on-time/late/cancelled flights by airline (web scraped https://jfkairport.net/statistics/)